A New Name – Licensed Insolvency TrusteePosted on: February 3, 2016

 On the personal or human side, Trustees have become the go-to people to provide the kind of knowledge an insolvent individual needs to achieve financial rehabilitation.

 An insolvent person is by definition a person who can no longer keep all his creditors happy all the time – can’t keep all his debt payments up to date.
 This is usually disastrous for that person.
 A Trustee is uniquely placed to be able to provide that person with the tools to solve his problems.
-These might involve a bankruptcy or a consumer proposal, or a more informal option.
+These might involve a bankruptcy solution or a consumer proposal in Toronto, or a more informal option.
 But the real solution will be that the insolvent person will have the chance to re-take control over their affairs.
 Though a lot of work will still have to be done, at least they can be in charge of doing it.

 So the new title, which will be in use immediately, will be Licensed Insolvency Trustee.